 In the ESXi main navigation, select Virtual Machines.

-Follow the assistant without doing any further changes.
+Follow the wizard without doing any further changes.

 The new machine will then be deployed, which may take a few minutes.